 Besides that, I was just immersed in the world.
 I just loved exploring and walking around in this world.
 I have no clue why, but I love the 3rd generation Pokémon a lot.
 I still remember figuring out the braille in those secret caves to get the Regi’s and unlock the stronger legendary Pokémon.

 Also, the amount of Pokémon ROM hacks created in this engine, is just amazing.
 I have played such amazing Pokémon ROM hacks using the gen 3 games as a base.
-But, talking about those are just for another article.
+But, talking about those is just for another article.

 When I had beaten the first Pokémon Mystery Dungeon game, I was extremely impressed with the game I played.
 Nothing was able to prepare me for the amazingness that was the sequel to this game.